Rubix982/Fizz/README.md

 # Fizz

+Project is currently not being worked on.
+I might come back here later, but nothing at the moment. :/

 A UI and dashboard for system processes, memory, CPU usage, and common Operating System statistics.
 Inspired by [stacer](https://github.com/oguzhaninan/Stacer), and [netdata](https://github.com/netdata/netdata).

 Designed using